purhya/vm-2017/README.md

 # vm-2017

-In 2017, I have used AngularJS and VueJS for a couple of years, but also met many problems.
+In 2017, I have worked with AngularJS and VueJS for a couple of years, but also met many problems.
 So I decided to implement a new library.

 This library contains 4k lines of codes, and focus on component implementation.
 It successfully uses **Proxy APIs** to track object properties.